Noble Bison logo-dark logo_words

 There’s farmers and marketers – say no more.
 We need their help to get our product to market and the value with Noble – and Kelly – is that they know how to market very well.
 It’s a big job.
 You need a great team, you need the resources to process humanely, you need to deliver a consistently safe and quality product.
 And you need to keep promoting the industry as a whole.

 For Canadian consumers to finally be exposed to Canadian bison meat on a national level is great.
-Bison is a part of the conversation now, and as producers, we need to do our part at a grassroots level to promote bison.
+Bison is a part of the conversation now, and as ranchers/producers, we need to do our part at a grassroots level to promote bison.
 In the grocery store, I’ll see someone holding up a grass fed beef steak, then pick up the Noble bison steak, weighing out the options.
 So, I say, “get the bison!”
 When they ask why, I tell them what I do and why bison is so great.

 What is one of the most rewarding things about working in the bison industry?